dreoporto/ptmlib/README.md

 ## `fit_model_function` and `load_model_function`

-Both `fit_model_function` and `load_model_function` have default functions that are specified for their respective parameters.
-They can be customized to allow you more flexibility with your models.
-An example of a custom `fit_model_function` is in the example above.
+Both `fit_model_function` and `load_model_function` are optional parameters that have default functions specified.
+They can be set to custom functions to allow you more flexibility with your models.
+A custom `fit_model_function` is in the example above.
 You can also customize the `load_model_function` as in the following example:

 ```python
 import tensorflow_hub as hub